 Stellenbosch Vineyards and Helderberg: Sorting Out the Confusion

 For some reason, Stellenbosch Vineyards are often mistaken for the main vineyards on the Helderberg wine route.
 The fact is that there are several wine farms in the area.
-Stellenbosch is not part of the Helderberg wine route.
+Stellenbosch, is not part of the Helderberg wine route.
 Stellenbosch’s first winery was called the Helderberg and it is included in the Stellenbosch wine route located in the Cape Winelands.
 Helderberg wine route follows a different route along the Western Cape.
 Besides the beautiful farms, Stellenbosch is, like Grahamstown, also well known as a university town.
 The presence of the two respective universities draws large numbers of students into the areas, and by proxy, stimulates the local economies.
-Grahamstown property, for example, is sought after by investors as it is seen as a stable investment and an asset that will value with the national inflation rate.

 The Helderberg from Stellenbosch also has the distinction of having produced the first vegan wine.
 It’s a Sauvignon Blanc and made from herbs, figs, grass, and selected fruits.